Napa River Citizen Science Project (2025-2026)

 • Community-Led Water Sampling – We’re starting with a grassroots citizen science approach, where our team and volunteers will collect river water and test for major pollutants.
 This hands-on effort will provide essential data to guide future conservation initiatives.

-• Advanced Techniques – As funding becomes available, we aim to expand our research using state-of-the-art depth-integrated sampling methods and the equal-width increment approach to capture a comprehensive picture of water quality.
+• Advanced Techniques – As funding becomes available, we aim to expand our research using state-of-the-art depth-integrated sampling methods and the equal-width increment approach to capture a more comprehensive picture of water quality.

 Outdoor stall with small potted plants on a table, under a canopy labeled 'Our Children's Earth'; store front with 'Models Hobbies' sign in background.